Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Book/4. Connectivity of Undirected Graphs/Vertex Connectivity.md

 Suppose we had the following graph:
 ![[Pasted image 20250205122253.png]]

 If we delete vertices v7 and v5, we disconnect the graph.
-As such the graph connectivity is 2.
+As such the vertex connectivity is 2.
 ![[Pasted image 20250205125403.png]]
 #### K-Vertex Connected
 In graph theory, a k-vertex-connected graph is a connected graph that remains connected even after the removal of any set of fewer than k vertices.